 I crossed the Canadian border in mid-June.
 The border agent peered at me as I explained that I was going to Horsefly to visit some friends.
 He told me to pull over and head inside the border office.
 The agent inside told me that she had never heard of Horsefly.
 A few minutes later she nodded at her computer screen and acknowledged that Google had proved I wasn’t lying.

 I stopped in Vancouver and found that no one there knew about Horsefly either.
-People raised their eyebrows when I told them that it was up the Canada 1 East for a long time, then onto 97 for a while, then a right onto Horsefly Lake Road, and, roughly 50 minutes later, you’d be there.
+People raised their eyebrows when I told them that it was seven and a half hours northeast of Vancouver – up the Canada 1 East for a long time, then onto 97 for a while, then a right onto Horsefly Lake Road, and, roughly 50 minutes later, you’d be there.

 As I drove, the clouds got closer together in the distance, their cartoon shapes—perfectly rounded and white, like floating marshmallow cream—dappled the sky.
 Rundown RV parks, fruit stands with peeling paint and barely readable signs hinted at habitation.